louismacvux/Thrive/README.md

 * Users are using the application after 14 days of having initially accessing/downloading it.
 * At least one-third of users would recommend the application to friends and family.
 * After 30 days of use, users report an improvement of either their physical, mental or overall wellbeing.

+## Branching Strategy
+Git Flow model or the successfull Git branching model.<br/>
+We have the two main branches which are master and development. <br/>

+* master : production-ready
+* development : source code of the latest changes to the application<br/>

+All of the other branches for feature development will branch off from the development branch and be merged to development.
+Then the project in development will be pushed to master once it is ready to be released.